iosum/iosum/README.md

 ### Hi there 👋

-I’m a chaos software developer who learn about everything in order to meet users' needs.
+I’m a chaotic software developer who learn about everything in order to meet users' needs.
 Love memes, watching Netflix,...

 [Here](https://www.caseyho.dev) is my blog to document all things that I've tried to learn.